On this page...

 Back to topLegislation & Guidance

-- U.S. Department of Education's webpage for Education for Homeless Children and Youths Program Legislation, Regulations, and Guidance
+- U.S. Department of Education's Education for Homeless Children and Youths - Includes resources, performance, legislation, regulations and guidance, and more.

 - Non-Regulatory Guidance Education for Homeless Children and Youths Program - Updated August 2018 - Includes F-5.
 Natural Disaster Information and M. Coordination with Title I